maniak-dobrii/maniak-dobrii.github.io/_posts/2015-9-22-understanding-ios-internationalization.md

 > "A language ID identifies a language used in many regions, a dialect used in a specific region, or a script used in multiple regions." **- Internationalization and Localization Guide**

-Language described by `language ID`, such as `en` could be used to describe english language used worldwide, while `en-UK` (note `-`, not `_`) describes english language used in United Kingdom.
+Language described by `language ID`, such as `en` could be used to describe English language used worldwide, while `en-UK` (note `-`, not `_`) describes English language used in United Kingdom.
 And you may have two different versions of text for a two, for example:

 ```
 en-UK: "I have just arrived home, so I shall use my monocle to read newspaper while having my tea."